kamano905/executable-tutorial/kubewarden/step4.md

-In this step, we aim to create a policy that enable to create pods protected from deletion.
+Let’s consider another example.
+Using this policy, we aim to create a Protected Pod that cannot be deleted.

-### Build and deploy policy
+### Build and Deploy policy
 Create a new file `vi ~/policy2/deny-protected-policy.rego`{{exec}} and write the policy below.
 ```deny-protected-policy.rego
 package kubernetes.admission